-

 - Make all necessary arrangements for admission to the approved educational institution or training program to which application is made.

-- The Liaison must send a copy of this contract to the sponsor’s payment department and to the training coordinator, CCHQ
+- The Liaison must send a copy of this contract to the sponsor’s payment department and to the Training Coordinator, CCHQ

 - Training Purposes and Objective